Summer School Teachers: Production

+Barbara Peeters had worked for a number of years at New World Pictures in various capacities, notably second unit directing, and asked Roger Corman when she was going to get the chance to direct her own movie.
+Corman asked if she could write a "three girls" movie about teachers - a follow up to The Student Teachers - and Peeters agreed.
+She was from Iowa and made the film about teachers coming from Iowa.

+Peeters said Corman felt the "three girl" formula worked for him.
+"It had the right amount of exploitation.
+You had three stories so you didn't have to get too deep on any of them and you could have three naked girls at some point in the movie and you had to have some action.
+It was the same formula and it had worked for him for a very long time."

-Peeters enjoyed working for Roger Corman:
+At the time Peeters said she enjoyed working for Roger Corman:

 He is always available and he doesn't hire you unless he trusts you.
 As long as you open big and close big and try to resolve three stories in the end, Roger lets you do what you want.
 Just be sure you put in either a sex scene or an action sequence every 15 minutes.

 Reception

-The film was very popular.
-Roger Corman attributed this to its strong female liberation statement, which he thought was the strongest of any film made by New World Pictures.
+Roger Corman attributed the film's popularity to its strong female liberation statement, which he thought was the strongest of any film made by New World Pictures.

+Critical

 The Los Angeles Times called it "an entertaining and breezy exploitation film... even though she operates on a very superficial level, screenwriter Peeters deals with real issues like the danger of labelling people or the trauma of teacher-student romance.
 As a director, Peeters excels in zany slapstick".